farazpy/instagram-automator/README.md

 # InstagramManager

-InstagramManager is a robust Python tool built on top of the `instagrapi` library, designed to automate and manage Instagram accounts efficiently.
-It provides a wide range of functionalities, from basic account management (username, bio, profile picture changes) to advanced features like posting photos/stories, interacting with posts (liking, commenting), and retrieving user data (followers, following, posts).
-This tool is perfect for developers, social media managers, or anyone looking to automate Instagram-related tasks.
+InstagramManager is a Python-based automation tool built with `instagrapi`, designed to streamline Instagram account management and interactions.
+This project is split into two main files: `index.py` for core functionality (posting, liking, following, etc.) and `createSession.py` for session creation and management.
+Whether you're updating profiles, posting content, or analyzing followers, this tool has you covered.

 ## Features

-- **Account Management**
+- **Session Management** (`createSession.py`)
-  - Create and manage Instagram sessions
+  - Create and load Instagram sessions
+  - Persistent session storage in JSON files

+- **Core Functionality** (`index.py`)
-  - Update username, display name, bio, and profile picture
+  - Update username, name, bio, and profile picture
-  - Retrieve detailed account information (followers, following, posts count)

-- **Social Interactions**
-  - Follow/unfollow users
+  - Post photos and stories
-  - Like and comment on posts
+  - Like, comment, follow, and unfollow
   - Send direct messages

-- **Content Management**
-  - Post photos to feed with captions
-  - Upload stories
-  - Download media from posts
+  - Download media and profile pictures

-- **User Data**
-  - Get lists of followers and following
-  - Retrieve recent user posts
+  - Retrieve followers, following, and posts

-- **Additional Features**
+- **Additional Capabilities**
-  - Automatic package installation
+  - Automatic dependency installation
-  - Comprehensive logging
+  - Detailed logging
-  - Image processing with Pillow
+  - Image processing support
-  - Session persistence with JSON files

 ## Prerequisites